 (1) After the annual financial report has been audited in accordance with the Act the CEO is to sign and append to the report a declaration in the form of Form 1.

-(2) A copy of the annual financial report of a local government is to be submitted to the Executive Director within 30 days of the receipt by the CEO of the auditor’s report on that financial report.
+(2) A copy of the annual financial report of a local government is to be submitted to the Departmental CEO within 30 days of the receipt by the local government’s CEO of the auditor’s report on that financial report.

 [Regulation 51 amended in Gazette 18 Jun 1999 p.
-2639.]
+2639; 20 Jun 2008 p.
+2726.]

 Part 5 — Rates and service charges